Namanl2001/MERN-Gurujii-dev/README.md

 Want to test your changes on mobile phone?

-To view on mobile, your laptop and mobile phone should be on the same network. run ipconfig on terminal, enter `<ip4address>:3000` as url on mobile web browser.
+To view on mobile, your laptop and mobile phone should be on the same network.
+Run ipconfig on terminal, enter `<ip4address>:3000` as url on mobile web browser.